 What if the tenant damages the property?

-Either the tenant pays to fix the damage, or the cost for fixing the damage is removed from the tenant’s security deposit at the end of the tenancy.
+Either the tenant pays to fix the damage, or the cost for fixing the damage is proposed to be removed from the tenant’s security deposit at the end of the tenancy.
 However, fair wear and tear should be allowed for.

 What is ARLA?